Marcus Aurelius - Lessons On Kingship

-Marcus Aurelius, lessons on kingship are you part of a royal priesthood of kings?
-That means you are being prepared to carry and advance the culture of the Kingdom of God just like a governmental ambassador would.
 Along the way, you will meet many leaders and some will be in high-level leadership positions.
 To minister to leaders successfully, you need Kingdom training.
 This brings me to an example of Emperor Marcus Aurelius.
-He was no Christian by any means, but he was brought up to be a king.
+He was no Christian by any means, but he was trained to be a king.

 Marcus Aurelius was Roman Emperor from 161AD to 180AD.
 He was the last of the “Five Good Emperors”.
 He was mentored for his kingly position by various teachers.
 The following is some of his personal notes (abridged) describing what he learned from his assorted mentors.
 The Apostle Paul would have met similar highly educated teachers when he ministered the Gospel in Athens (Acts 17).
 You may too.
 Let’s see what Aurelius thought of his teachers and what he learned from them.

 From my grandfather Verus, I learned good morals and the government (control) of my temper.

 From the reputation and remembrance of my father, modesty (freedom from conceit) and a manly character.

 From my mother, piety (reverence) and beneficence (kindness), and abstinence, not only from evil deeds, but even from evil thoughts; and further, simplicity in my way of living, far removed from the habits of the rich.

 From my great-grandfather, not to have frequented public schools, and to have had good teachers at home, and to know that on such things (education) a man should spend liberally.